 A decade after experiencing violence as a teenager, Sabrina from Detroit decides to confront her past.
-The family portrait RESTORATION accompanies her and her closest relatives during this process.
+The family portrait restoration accompanies her and her closest relatives during this process.

 Restoration